 Ed. note Feb.
 2016: There was a time when there was a Frypanman.com which offered this sort of service, but it seems that they went out of business some years ago.
 The domain name now seems to point to a link farm in Costa Rica.

-To minimize searching and offer multiple viewpoints, we combined multiple threads into the dialog you're viewing.
-Please forgive any resultant repetition.(2004)
+To minimize searching and offer multiple viewpoints, we've combined multiple threads into the dialog you're viewing.
+Please forgive any resultant repetition or failures of chronological order.(2004)

 Q. I own some high quality aluminum pot and pans that are about 20 years old.
 The Teflon coating is starting to go away.
 Is there some place in the San Deigo area that will re-coat these pans?Randy Hammer